 A good intelligent LIPO charger is an essential part of any drone flier’s gear collection as it keeps healthy their battery packs.
-During charging\discharging all cells are individually motorized in order to squeeze-out best performance from their batteries.
-Furthermore, multi-chemistry chargers like HobbyCool Speed H6 allow to charge almost any type of batteries (LiHV, Lipo, LiFe, Lilon, Nizn, NiCd, NiMH and Pb), of course with the compatible cable.
+During charging\discharging all cells are individually motorized in order to squeeze out the best performance from their batteries.
+Furthermore, multi-chemistry chargers like HobbyCool Speed H6 allow charging almost any type of batteries (LiHV, Lipo, LiFe, Lilon, Nizn, NiCd, NiMH and Pb), of course with the compatible cable.

 HobbyCool Speed H6 highlights

 - Compact size (only 108 x 67 x 60mm);

 - Easy to use controls (2.4″ IPS display + touch buttons);

 - Super powerful (200W AC / 700W DC);

 - Compatible with almost any type of rechargeable batteries (LiHV, Lipo, LiFe, Lilon, Nizn, NiCd, NiMH, Eneloop, etc);

 - Safety features (internal resistance detection, short circuit protection, over-load protection, over-voltage protection, over-temperature protection, and over current protection);

 - Multiple discharge modes (Internal, External and Regenerative);

 - Advanced features like servo tester, PWM / sBUS signal output;